Data science: finding meaning in information

 Predictive analytics: Through statistical models and forecasting techniques, predictive analytics seeks to provide an answer to the question ‘what could happen?’.
 The goal is to obtain actionable insights and estimates related to the likelihood of a future outcome.
 An everyday example is the credit scores used by banks to determine the probability of customers being able to pay off their mortgages.

-Prescriptive analytics: Prescriptive analytics uses optimization and simulation algorithms to answer the question ‘what should we do?’.
+Prescriptive analytics: Prescriptive analytics uses optimisation and simulation algorithms to answer the question ‘what should we do?’.
 This suggests that you can put so much faith in your algorithm that you’ll let it make decisions for you.
 While this might sound like science fiction, it’s already happening all the time.
 Amazon’s recommendations, for example, are completely automated and don’t require any human input.

 5 problems but data ain’t one